Things Said Once

 Fabricated books, balloon, film reels, table and chair, plants, prints and photographs, 35mm slides, 16mm film projector and slide projector

-Things Said Once is an artist statement and a praise to cinema from the recognition of its history and our responsibility towards its permanence in the present.
-Written as a poem, the text is built around an understanding of cinema as experience in its spatial, temporal and communitarian or social dimensions.
-As a performance, Things Said Once is presented as a reading in an elaborated environment that includes a series of bodily actions and objects through which the text is revealed.
+Things Said Once is an artistic statement and a tribute to film and cinema that acknowledges its history and our responsibility for its continuity in the present.
+Written as a poem, the text is built around the concept of cinema as experience in its spatial, temporal, and communitarian or social dimensions.As a performance, Things Said Once is presented as a reading in a curated environment that includes a series of performative actions and objects through which the text unfolds.

 Read text in EnglishFrenchSpanishMandarinPersian ⎪ Swedish

 «[...]
 Esperanza Collado’s insightful and generous essay ‘Things Said Once’, a rigorously constructed series of citations drawn in part from her research on paracinematic practices.
-One of the key figures that emerges here is Hollis Frampton who was the first figure to introduce us to the idea of the artist or filmmaker as ‘metahistorian’, revealing a means by which the history of cinema could be used to act upon itself thereby destabilising the apparent security of our current condition. [...]Esperanza’s assemblage mimics those strategies devised by Walter Benjamin for Arcades Project, resulting in a work which gains its meaning through the arrangement of its material.» (Daniel Fitzpatrick and Alice Butler in «Introduction», in Luminous Void: Experimental Film Society Documents, EFS Dublin, Ireland, 2017)
+One of the key figures that emerges here is Hollis Frampton who was the first figure to introduce us to the idea of the artist or filmmaker as ‘metahistorian’, revealing a means by which the history of cinema could be used to act upon itself thereby destabilising the apparent security of our current condition.

 As a performance, Things Said Once has been presented in Taipei, Mexico, Germany, Spain, Belgium, the UK, Uruguay and Iran.